skjdghsdjgsdj/babypod-hardware/README.md

 * Infill amount and style doesn't matter much because there isn't much to infill.
 * Don't use supports.
 * 0.2mm layer height is best.
-You can probably print taller layers, but it'll lower the resolution of the USB C ports and light pipe guide.
+Avoid variable height layers because it'll make the LCD and rotary encoder insets look weird.
 * If you set the [bottom infill pattern to "Archimedian Chords"](https://help.prusa3d.com/article/infill-patterns_177130#types-of-top-bottom-layer-infill) on both parts, it'll look prettier.
 Same if you use PETG and print on a [textured plate](https://www.prusa3d.com/product/textured-powder-coated-steel-sheet/).

 If you're editing `BabyPod.scad`, your system needs the font "SignPainter" installed.